Acquit: Absolve a person legally from an accusation of criminal guilt

 Implied power: Authority not expressly conferred by a principal upon an agent, but arising out of the language or course of conduct of the principal toward the agent.

-Incapacitation: The removal of an individual (from society), for a set amount of time, so as they cannot commit crimes (in society) for an amount of time in the future
+Incapacitation: The removal of an individual (from society), for a set amount of time, so that they cannot commit crimes (in society) for an amount of time in the future

 Inchoate crimes: Parital crime, i.e: attempt